 - Wait for the wave.
 Don’t try catching it.
 Just like in surfing, it’s the same in business.
 It is best to position yourself to see good things as they catch up to you.
 The patience to position yourself for trends and opportunities is a terrific strategy.

 - Be in the moment.
 Find the headspace for being in the moment.
 You’ll be up, and you’ll be down.
 Sometimes on the same day, and sometimes changing hour by hour.
 Learn to embrace those visitors of fear and discouragement in your brain as they come in.
 They won’t be around for long.

-Most creatives like musicians, entertainers, designers or educators are, in their own way, striving to design and provide a great user experience.
-And by participating, the designer is hopeful that the user truly learns and gains a meaningful outcome from the experience.
-This too, is what we strive to do.
+Most creatives like musicians, entertainers, designers, educators, and yes, consultants, are, in their way, striving to design and provide a great user experience.
+And by participating in the experience, the designer is hopeful that the user truly learns and gains a meaningful outcome.
+We strive to do the same each day.

 Our mission is to Make Things, Make Things Better, and Teach Others.® We will keep on this path of Faith, Learning, and Gratitude and see where it will take us.